Stores a object reference value at a supplied address.

 Stores an object reference (type O) value at a given address.

 The stack transitional behavior, in sequential order, is:

 The value and the address are popped from the stack; the value is stored at the address.

 The stind.ref instruction stores an object reference value at the supplied address (type native int, *, or &).

 Type safe operation requires that the stind.ref instruction be used in a manner consistent with the type of the pointer.
 The operation of the stind.ref instruction can be altered by an immediately preceding Volatile or Unaligned prefix instruction.

 NullReferenceException is thrown if addr is not naturally aligned for the argument type implied by the instruction suffix.

-The following Emit constructor overload can use the stind.ref opcode:
+The following Emit method overload can use the stind.ref opcode: